 Some evidence suggests that ginger may be at least slightly helpful for the prevention and treatment of various forms of nausea, including motion sickness, the

-nausea and vomiting of pregnancy (morning sickness)
+nausea and vomiting of pregnancy (morning sickness), and

 If you are pregnant or undergoing surgery, do not self-treat with ginger except under physician supervision.